Medial-EarlySign/MR_Wiki/Infrastructure Library/DataRepository/Repository Viewers.md

 You can create or modify configs as needed.
 The MedPlotly library parses these files and generates plotly inputs based on panel definitions and user requests.

-## Default Servers

-- Default servers usually run on node-01.
-You can start your own in different node.
-- If default servers are down, start your own or request a restart.

 ## Running the Viewers
+We wrapped this application to support multiple DataRepositories if needed.
+Please see those scripts:

-- Script location: `$MR_ROOT/Projects/Scripts/Bash-Scripts/run_viewer.sh` (included in your PATH).
+- Script location: `MR_Scripts/Bash-Scripts/run_viewer.sh` (included in your PATH).
-- To edit server/port list: `$MR_ROOT/Projects/Scripts/Python-scripts/viewers_config.py`
+- To edit server/port list: `MR_Scripts/Python-scripts/viewers_config.py`

 ```bash
 viewers start